clazarski/ST558_project/README.md

     ## Multiple R-squared:  0.431,  Adjusted R-squared:  0.4252
     ## F-statistic: 73.48 on 1 and 97 DF,  p-value: 1.61e-13

 There appears to be a weak negative relationship (R^2 = 0.4042) between the log of Ozone and log of CO.
 Doing some google research it appears that there is a positive correlation between Carbon Monoxide and Ozone which is not apparent in this data.
-Again, since this data is for one moment in time rather than average over time we may not be able to see that same relationship.
+Since this data is for one moment in time rather than average data over time we may not be able to see that same relationship.